Our range of field courses provide hands-on experience of modern biological techniques and practical in-field research skills.

-Second year students on the Ecology and Conservation module can choose from several specialised, project-based courses that run in a variety of locations throughout the world.
-Our range of courses includes:
+Students on our second-year Ecology and Conservation module can also choose from several specialised, project-based courses that run in a variety of locations throughout the world.

 The availability of our field courses is dependent on factors such as choice of degree programme, student demand and advice from the Foreign and Commonwealth Office.